AI Search

 How the revenue estimate works

-For businesses classified as weak fit or public institutions, the revenue figure is hidden entirely.
-The audit is informational only for those cases.
+For businesses classified as weak fit or public institutions, the revenue figure is entirely.

-Every audit is classified into one of six business types.
-The classification determines default revenue inputs and influences how the report frames its findings: Local Service Provider, B2B SaaS, Multi-Location Brand, Product (Consumer), Product (B2B), and Authority / Nonprofit.
+Every audit is classified into one of six types: Local Service Provider, B2B SaaS, Multi-Location Brand, Product (Consumer), Product (B2B), and Authority / Nonprofit.
+Each type has category-specific revenue defaults reflecting typical close rates and transaction values for that business model.

 Fit assessment